azuken/electron-compile-builder-typescript-example/README.md

 We do this build step manually.
 Looks like electon-builder is messing up something when it tries to do the electron compile step.

-You probably need to remove the `.cache` dir at some stage.
+You need to remove the `.cache` dir before `yarn start` will work. `yarn pre-pack` generates this folder.